AUTHOR'S MAIN SITE

-TABLE OF CONTENTS for version 2 Open Office database tutorials.
+AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

-Open Office 2 Base (database) Tutorials
+Open Office Database Tutorials

 Using the Design View to create a database's first tables

-You may find that the database being shipped with OpenOffice (ver.2) delights you as much as it has me.
-This page, and the others linked to it, can help you use it.
+You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me.
+This page tries to help you use it.

-Forget any experiences you may have had with Adabas, which came with Star Office, the commercial version of Open Office 1.
-The Open Office Version 2 database, "Base", aka "ooBase", is unrelated.
-And remember that Open Office, including Base, is free!
+Forget anything you may have heard about Adabas, which came with Star Office, the commercial version of Open Office 1.
+The current Open Office's database, "Base", aka "ooBase", is unrelated.
+And remember that Open Office, including ooBase, is free!
 But don't let that fool you.
-It's not new.
-Big organizations, civil and governmental, are adopting it as their standard office suite... and saving million$.
+And it's not new.
+Big organizations, government and civilian, are adopting it as their standard office suite... and saving million$, but still Getting The Job Done.

 There's more about ooBase in the main index to this material.

 This page is "browser friendly".
 Make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
+With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
+(Enlarge, reduce, restore to default, respectively.)
+(This is more fully explained, and there's another tip, at my Power Browsing page.)

-Page contents © TK Boyd, Sheepdog Software ®, 3/06.
+Page contents © TK Boyd, Sheepdog Software ®, 2/06-5/09.

 A nice, simple, short note... hardly a tutorial at all! ________

-When working with SQL, sometimes when you speak of "a database", you are referring to something akin to a container.
-A SQL database contains one or more tables, plus zero or more forms, queries and reports.
+When working with SQL, when you speak of "a database", you are sometimes referring to something akin to a container.
+A SQL "database" contains one or more tables, plus zero or more forms, queries and reports.
 (The term gets used in other ways, too, but the "container" meaning is an important one.)
 That container does a number of things, one of which is to "hold" all of the bits of the database in a single file.
 You don't get a separate file for each table, form, query, report.

 Creating the database with ooBase is easy, and is explicitly explained, in detail, in all of my introductory tutorials.